ridwaanhall/Check-Following-Followers-Instagram/README.md

 4. Click on the "Following" button.
 5. Inspect the following page and extract the HTML code.
 Make sure to scroll down to the bottom of the page.
 6. Copy and paste the HTML code into a text file.
+7. For followers, place the HTML code in the `01_process` directory with the name `followers_html.txt`.
+8. For following, place the HTML code in the `01_process` directory with the name `following_html.txt`.

 ## Usage
 1. Place change data inside the txt file from an Instagram follower and following in the `01_process` directory with the name `followers_html.txt` and `following_html.txt`.